Type of Lithium Battery Voltage

 Are all lithium batteries 3.7 volts?

-No, lithium battery voltage varies by type.
-While most Li-ion and LiPo batteries are 3.7V, LiFePO4 batteries typically operate at 3.2V, and some specialty lithium batteries may have different voltage ranges.
+No. Li-ion and LiPo batteries are usually 3.7V, LiFePO4 is 3.2V, and some specialty lithium cells may have different voltages.

 What voltage is too high for lithium batteries?

-For most lithium-ion batteries, voltages above 4.2V per cell are considered too high and may cause damage.
-Always refer to the manufacturer’s specifications for exact maximum voltage limits.
+Voltages above 4.2V per Li-ion cell are unsafe and may cause damage.
+Always follow the manufacturer’s specifications for maximum voltage limits.

 How do I check lithium battery voltage?

-A digital multimeter set is used for DC voltage measurement.
-Connect the red probe to the positive terminal and black to negative.
-A healthy lithium battery should read between 3.0V (discharged) to 4.2V (fully charged).
+Use a digital multimeter set to DC voltage.
+Connect red to positive and black to negative.
+Healthy lithium batteries read between 3.0V (discharged) and 4.2V (fully charged).

 What voltage is 50% charge for lithium batteries?